Explore the benefits of kindness this week with contributor Krista Palo from Evolve!

 Have you ever felt lonely?
 Do you notice those who are lonely?
-They seem to live in a black and white world.
-Everything is colored with some shade of gray.
+Loneliness seems to color the world in drab shades of gray.

-Mary N. Cook, suggests that we can change the world of just one person by being benevolent and using individual acts of kindness to bring color into a gray world that may be made up of long lonely gray days.
+Mary N. Cook suggests that we can change just one person’s world by being benevolent and using individual acts of kindness to bring color into a gray world that may be made up of long lonely gray days.

 Warning!
 Being kind may require you to: